From the Founder, Brian Mazza 4/13

 So ask yourself today, not someday:

-If you were gone tomorrow…
+If you died tomorrow…

 Would everything really be fine?